- Ph.D., Applied Linguistics, University of Southern California

 Teaching L2 Composition (3rd Ed.
 2014, Routledge) and Teaching Readers of English (2009, Routledge), both with John Hedgcock; Response

 to Student Writing (2003, Erlbaum); Treatment of Error in Second Language Student Writing (2nd Ed.
 2011, Michigan); and Teaching College Writing to Diverse Student Populations (2009, Michigan).
 Teaching Readers of English won the 2009 CATESOL David E. Eskey Award.
-Also forthcoming by December 2013 is her first student text, Language Power: Tutorials for Writers, published by Bedford St. Martin's (publication date 2014).
+Also recently published is her first student text, Language Power: Tutorials for Writers, published by Bedford St. Martin's (2014).

 Her research has